meltano/hub/singer.md

 ## Meltano's Committment to the Singer Community

-We aim to make the MeltanoHub a fantastic resource for members of the Singer Community to meet all of their needs.
+We aim to make the MeltanoHub a fantastic resource for members of the Singer Community.
-To achieve this mission, we've created several tools and artifacts.
+As we've detailed in the Meltano handbook, we're fully [embracing Singer](https://meltano.com/docs/#embracing-singer) and this part of the MeltanoHub is part of those efforts.

 ### Standardized Taps and Targets